ethereum/execution-spec-tests/docs/tool_specs/t8n/spec.md

 # Ethereum EVM Transition Tool Specs

-Each client is required to implement the `evm t8n` tool, which is used to generate tests by calculating the simple state transition.
+Each client is encouraged to implement the `evm t8n` tool, which is used to generate tests by calculating the simple state transition.

 **Format**: `[env] [txs] [prestate] -> [postEnv] [postState]`

-## EVM T8N CLI
+## Command Line Interface

 **Usage:**